kevinb42O/spirograph_pro/README_UI_SETUP.txt

 SPIROGRAPH UI SETUP INSTRUCTIONS
 =================================

-📖 IMPORTANT: For the complete guide with all features, see README_COMPLETE_UI_GUIDE.md

 HOW TO GENERATE THE UI:
 1. Create an empty GameObject in your scene (GameObject > Create Empty)
 2. Name it "UIManager"